schuyler/botwerk/README.md

 # Botwerk

-_Botwerk_ is meant to be a toolkit for developing chat bots and other generative text applications in Python, using neural networks and distributed representations of words and text sequences, and maybe some other stuff eventually.
+_Botwerk_, in the sense of [a factory or a workshop](https://en.wiktionary.org/wiki/Werk#Noun), is meant to be a collection of techniques for managing language models and making generative text applications out of them.
+The code is all in Python for now, but whatever.

+Right now the two working language models are character-based recurrent neural nets ("char-RNN" etc.), and a neural method for estimating term vectors in a distributed representation called word2vec.

+Botwerk also contains code for creating bot agents and connecting them both to language models and transport mechanisms.
+Right now the only transport supported is Slack, but I want to build that out ASAP: Twitter, IRC, Hangouts, I'll take other suggestions.

+Finally Botwerk has some code to make it convenient to spin up training runs on persistent EC2 spot requests, and for posting trained models to S3.

+Botwerk is emphatically not ever intended to do anything useful.
+I want it to be a creative palette and a platform for developing intellectual curiosity.

 ## "Architecture"